 So, it seems that changing the way we view stress actually impacts our physical response.
 If you view stress as a challenge that your body is preparing for, your body will respond differently than if you believe stress to be a threat.

 Shifting our mindset can help us to access the benefits associated with eustress.
 As we discussed earlier, eustress can enhance our short-term performance and increase our focus on important tasks.
 By viewing stress as a challenge in this way, we can use it to get motivated.

 Kelly McGonigal also considers evidence that suggests how we act can help to manage stress.
 This involves the role of the hormone oxytocin.
 This hormone has been nicknamed ‘the cuddle hormone’ as it’s released when we experience physical contact, like a hug.

 Not many people realise that oxytocin is actually a stress hormone.
 It’s released during the stress response and motivates us to seek support and social contact.
-Oxytocin also plays a role in keeping our blood vessels relaxed and promotes heart strengthening during times of stress.
-This means a human connection can actually increase resilience to such stress!
+Oxytocin also plays a role in keeping our blood vessels relaxed and promotes heart-strengthening during times of stress.
+This means a human connection can increase resilience to such stress!

-- Studies suggest that those who believe stress is not harmful to their health experience a physical response to stress that mirrors the physical response to joy.
+- Studies suggest that those who believe stress is not harmful to their health experience a physical response to stress that mirrors the biological response to joy

 - Evidence suggests engaging in caring behaviours can improve resilience to stress

 - Mindfulness can help to reduce stress levels and increase our perceived ability to cope with stress

 - There is ‘good’ (eustress) and ‘bad’ (distress) stress